GenerEOS/Qtest/README.md

 EOS Helper is a Javascript-based [EOS](https://eosnetwork.com/) smart-contract testing framework, created by [GenerEOS](https://genereos.io).

 EOS Helper gives you the ability to dockerize an EOSIO node that can run on any system.
 This allows the ability for the user to host it on their system easily and automated with the ability to test for multiple EOSIO based chains i.e. EOS, WAX, TELOS, PROTON, FIO and UX.
-It also allows for each project to simply set up CI/CD and seed table data without modifying contracts.
+It also allows for each project to simply set up CI/CD and seed table data.

 ## Main features